Even the fussiest eaters among the dogs and pets out there have plenty of praise for dining on some chicken.

 However, please do keep in mind that chicken with added breadcrumbs and batter, chicken nuggets, or chicken that’s been slathered in sauce or the like will lose a lot of its health and nutritional value.

-Keep it simple when it comes to feeding chicken to your dog – after all, your pet is not going to need much convincing in eating it, as the flavour and scent of cooked chicken is naturally super enticing for them.
+Keep it simple when it comes to feeding chicken to your dog – after all, your pet is not going to need much convincing in eating it, as the flavor and scent of cooked chicken are naturally super enticing for them.

 Dangers of chicken for dogs

 Although chicken is very good for dogs, there are certainly some ideas to keep in mind as to how best to serve chicken to a pet.

 For instance, it hopefully stands to reason that dogs can’t eat raw chicken, any more than it’d be recommended for their human masters to eat it.

 Raw chicken is rich in nasty bacteria that can make your dog very ill if he or she eats it, and on top of that, the risk of contracting salmonella from raw chicken is well documented.

 Make sure your chicken is fully cooked before serving it to your dog, taking the same precautions as you would when serving it to a child or other loved one.